 Verification is usually performed just once, but once verified, a person’s identity must be authenticated each time they access a system or resource.

 Authentication puts a process or processes in place for a user to prove that they are still that person.

 Verification Vs. Authentication: A Shifting Paradigm

 Identity theft, breaches, and social scams are pervasive, so identity verification and authentication are paramount to assuring the authenticity of digital identities across public and private sectors.

 Gartner predicts that in the next couple of years, 50 percent of the market will move toward binding identity documentation and biometrics as a part of both onboarding and authentication.

 Here at Jumio, we’re at the forefront of that movement.
-Not only were we a Representative Vendor in Gartner’s 2019 Guide to Identity Proofing and Corroboration, we work with some of the largest enterprises out there, helping them meet their compliance requirements, keeping their customers’ identities’ safe, and securing their business transactions.
+We work with some of the largest enterprises out there, helping them meet their compliance requirements, keeping their customers’ identities safe, and securing their business transactions.

 We’d be pleased to tell you more about how we can help your business do the same.
 Contact us at any time.